brnonm/Scaffolder/README.md

             $bash init.sh

+### Installation guide for Laravel Scaffolder project

-    7. Get Project Laravel Scaffolder from GitHub
+   1. Get Project Laravel Scaffolder from GitHub

             $git clone https://github.com/brnonm/Scaffolder.git

-    8. Map the laravel project on your brand new .yalm file Open the homestead.yaml file (located at Homestead folder) on your prefered text editor (ex: Sublime Text)
+   2. Map the laravel project on your brand new .yalm file Open the homestead.yaml file (located at Homestead folder) on your prefered text editor (ex: Sublime Text)

             a) under the section 'folders' remove the example content and add: (notice that the starting tabs are crutial and if not respected this may not work)